hpsim/OGL/README.md

 ## Known Limitations

-Currently only basic cyclic boundary conditions are supported.
+Currently, only basic cyclic boundary conditions are supported.
 Block-coupled matrices are not supported.

 ## Citing